hydroEng/Arabic-Phonetic-Keyboard-Linux/README.md

 I'm not a programmer, I don't know how to use Github, I'm just here to put my project up for other people to use if they need to.

+Note: this keyboard doesn't have third level keys (AltGr).
+I may add it in the future, I never use them personally.
+If you want this feature added please let me know.

 # Install instructions

 This has only been tested on ubuntu.
 However, since this is a basic keyboard layout file,